LukasOlivier/portfolio-v2/README.md

-# Personal Portfolio Website
+# Lukas Olivier - Izybit Portfolio Website

 ## Overview

-This repository contains the source code for my personal portfolio website, showcasing my projects, skills, and professional experience.
-The site is built with modern web technologies to create a responsive, accessible, and user-friendly experience.
+This repository contains the source code for my personal portfolio website and Izybit company showcase, highlighting my projects, skills, and professional experience.
+The site is built with modern web technologies to create a responsive, accessible, and user-friendly experience that represents both my personal work and my company Izybit.

 ## Features